hvilander/pharmacy-locator/README.md

 `postgres -V`

 Finally you will need to create a db user.
 The `-P` flag will prompt for password creation.
 The `-d` flag will give the user permission to create databases.
-Take note of the name, the config set to use this name.
+Take note of the name, rails db configuration is set to use this exact user name.

 `createuser -P -d pharmacy-finder`

 To simplify configuration, instead of modifying config files, Rails will get the crendentials from an environment variable.
 Add it to your shell config.
 Again the example uses zsh, you may need to adjsut for your shell.
 Refresh your shell again as above.
-Replace `YOUR PASSWORD HERE` with your password.
+Replace `YOUR PASSWORD HERE` with the db password set in the previous step.

 `echo 'export rx_db_pw="YOUR PASSWORD HERE"' >> ~/.zshrc`